-As part of Smart City initiatives, city may be deploying sensors and other devices.
-Your city may consider utilising the data collected from the Field Sensors and Devices which may be in the forms mentioned below to derive actionable insights:
+As part of Smart City initiatives, your city may look towards deploying sensors and other devices and collect data in the form of:

 - Hierarchical Files (JSON, XML, YAML, etc.)

 - Real-time Stream

 - Objects

 - Videos

 - Images

 - Locational Data

 If your city has an ICCC or any other command centre, that may also be utilizing data from sensors.